Update Your Company Overview

 - Use succinct, relevant keywords and phrases.
 To improve readability and search rankings, integrate keywords into:

 - The first two sentences of your overview.
 Tell people right away what your expertise is and exactly what your application or service does.

 - “Works With” products.
-Call out the specific Microsoft products your application or professional service augments or supports.
-(Be sure to choose the relevant Microsoft “Works With” products from the drop-down menu in the Dashboard when entering your Application and Professional Service Listings.)
+List the specific Microsoft products your application or professional service augments or supports.
+(Make sure you choose the relevant Microsoft “Works With” products from the drop down menu in the Dashboard when entering your Application and Professional Service Listings.)